boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/custom-theme-embedding.md

     ### How to apply custom theme using application option

-    When you set custom theme for `application` option, you have to set custom theme for `appearance` option too. otherwise `light` theme would be applied for `appearance` option.
+    When you choose a custom theme for the `application`, you must also select a custom theme for the `appearance` option.
+Otherwise, the default `light` will be applied to the `appearance` option.

     ```js
     <body onload="embedSample()">